 The Fluminense man hit home with minutes left, to rescue a point for a Brazil team that once more failed to impress in the Copa America

-Jadson was the surprise inclusion minutes before kick-off in place of Robinho, and the Shakhtar playmaker was key in Brazil's first foray on goal.
-A neat exchange between him and Ganso opened up the defence for Alexandre Pato's benefit, but the Milan man chose to try and dribble round Justo Villar and was denied well by the goalkeeper.
+Jadson was the surprise inclusion minutes before kickoff in place of Robinho, and the Shakhtar playmaker was key in Brazil's first foray on goal.
+A neat exchange between him and Ganso opened up the defense for Alexandre Pato's benefit, but the Milan man chose to try and dribble round Justo Villar and was denied well by the goalkeeper.

-It would be Jadson's last contribution in the match, as he was sacrificed by Mano Menezes at half time in favour of Elano and a stronger midfield.
-They struggled to rediscover their rhythm after the break, however, and scrappy fouls started to characterise a messy start to the second period.
-Paraguay were on top, and it was no surprise when they levelled.
+It would be Jadson's last contribution in the match, as he was sacrificed by Mano Menezes at half time in favor of Elano and a stronger midfield.
+They struggled to rediscover their rhythm after the break, however, and scrappy fouls started to characterize a messy start to the second period.
+Paraguay was on top, and there was no surprise when it leveled.

 Huge spaces could be found in the middle of the field, and the Guarani took full advantage as they streaked down the left.
 The excellent Estigarribia reached the byline and raked the ball across goal, and Santa Cruz was there to atone for his earlier miss by calmly slotting past Cesar.